ManimCommunity/manim/docs/source/tutorials/a_deeper_look.rst

    def construct(self):
        self.next_section()
        # this section doesn't have any animations and will be removed
-       # but no error will be thrown; feel free to tend your flock of empty sections if you so desire
+       # but no error will be thrown
+       # feel free to tend your flock of empty sections if you so desire
        self.add(Circle())
        self.next_section()